buzzdev/linux_traffic_shaping/README.md

 | Ethernet (`eth`) | Uplink — receives internet from the upstream router                 | `eth0`, `enp0s31f6`  |
 | WiFi (`wlan`)    | Hotspot — clients connect here; traffic is shaped on this interface | `wlan0`, `wlp0s20f3` |

-The Linux host acts as a router: it receives internet on the Ethernet interface and re-shares it over WiFi.
-IP forwarding and NAT (`iptables` masquerade) route traffic between the two interfaces.
+The Linux host acts as a router: it receives internet on the Ethernet interface and re-shares it over WiFi. `nmcli device wifi hotspot` (used by the Web UI and the hotspot startup command below) automatically configures IP forwarding, a built-in DHCP server, and NAT masquerade — no manual network setup is required.
 LTS then applies `tc qdisc` Token Bucket Filter shaping on the WiFi egress, throttling all bandwidth seen by connected clients.

 The Docker container uses `network_mode: host` and `CAP_NET_ADMIN` so it operates directly on the host's real network interfaces.
 Caddy serves the frontend and proxies API/WebSocket traffic to FastAPI — both bind to all host IPs automatically, making the Web UI reachable from both the Ethernet and WiFi networks.